 Another portrait photography tip I frequently give is to make sure YOU are having fun while taking your photos.
 Your subjects will sense your enjoyment and it will be contagious.
 This is especially true with children who will feed off your emotions, be more relaxed and give you better expressions.

-Here are a few more portrait poses for children that work well for either boys or girls.
+Here are a few more portrait poses for preschool aged children that work well for either boys or girls.
 These are from a preschool shoot, shot with a portable studio background, but the poses will work for you wherever you do your photography.